liudonghao/rust/README.md

 # Module System of Rust 2018
 Try to cover all possibilities of module dependencies in Rust 2018 to help people like me who is confusing about Rust's module system.
-Hopefully all dependency directions are covered, currently including looking at belows, if you think something missing, please let me know:
+Hopefully all dependency directions are covered, currently including looking at the followings, if you think something missing, please let me know:

 - Parents (even looking at modules sitting at the root level)
 - Siblings (even at root level)